-Whether you’re staying just steps away at The Corazon or you have to make the trip into Victoria from Dalmeny Farm Estate or Arbutus Hill, a day shopping in Chinatown around Lunar New Year is a wonderful way to spend a festive afternoon!
+Whether you’re staying right downtown Victoria or if you have to make the drive from Sidney or Sooke, a day shopping in Chinatown around Lunar New Year is a wonderful way to spend a festive afternoon!

-This packed store has been a staple of Victoria’s Chinatown for as long as I can remember.
+This packed store has been a staple of Victoria’s Chinatown for many years.
 If you’re looking for authentic Asian snacks and a great selection of ingredients for pho, stir fry, sushi or any of your favourite dishes, this is the place to go.
 They also have a large selection of cookware, flatware and odds and ends to make sure you’re prepared, no matter what culinary task you’re taking on.